Sustainability of mats

 Durability in partnerships and procurement

 Lindström’s partnerships and procurement are fundamental in sourcing sustainable materials for products.
-In order to maximise the lifespan of textiles, materials must be durable ain suitable for repair and reuse.
+In order to maximise the lifespan of textiles, materials must be durable and suitable for repair and reuse.
 Lindström has increased the use of materials such as Renycle as well as phthalates-free rubber for standard mats.
 Lindström’s Design mats also include the use of Econylon.

 Although Lindström’s goals is to reduce using virgin resources and that all mat collections are partially made from sustainable materials, products must still be long lasting.
 To achieve this, our partners play a key role in mat product development and testing.